 Proactively lowering and maintaining dam capacity at 42 per cent will:

 - provide dry space below the work site to facilitate the lowering of the spillway

 - ensure site safety during these works

-- allow additional warning time for the community in the event of a significant flood like that in 2013 occur again.
+- allow additional warning time for the community should a significant flood like that in 2013 occur again.